kokmingchoy/TISC21/Level_4/README.md

 It was not feasible to brute-force passwords of length 5 characters or more as that would mean trying millions of combinations.
 I had tried the following:

-- brute-forcing strings of 1 to 4 characters, pre-pended with the prefix characters "is"
+- brute-forcing strings of 1 to 4 characters, pre-pended with the "is" prefix
+- brute-forcing strings of 1 to 4 characters, without the "is" prefix
 - common English words of 1 to 5 characters, pre-pended with the prefix characters "is"
+- common English words of 1 to 5 characters, without the "is" prefix
 - common English words of 6 to 7 characters, without the "is" prefix

 The brute-force guessing of valid _filter_ values was performed using multiple runs of **THC Hydra** to try different values for the _filter_ parameter.
 A valid session cookie must be included in the final **hydra** command, like so: